watty62/abdn_air_quality/README.md

 ## Getting Started

-You will need Python 3 installed, you will also need a number of python modules, these can be installed via teh command line use "pip install":
+You will need Python 3 installed, you will also need a number of python modules, these can be installed via the command line use "pip install":
 * pip install requests
 * pip install python-dateutil